António José Cavaco Carrilho: Portugal's Conference of Catholic Bishops

-Currently he is a member the Conference's Commission for Missions and New Evangelization.
+Currently he is a member of the Conference's Commission for Missions and New Evangelization.

 Priest Giselo Andrade Case

 In November 2017, Madeiran newspapers reported that Priest Giselo Andrade, canon of the Catholic parish of Monte in Funchal, then 37 years old, had assumed the paternity of a girl on August 18 of the same year.
 The girl was born to a former high school colleague of the priest.

 At the time of the news reports Father Giselo was a member of the Permanent Secretariat of the Presbyteral Council and the director of the Diocese's newspaper Jornal da Madeira.

 Carilho was forced to intervene after he had commented to the press that "Everything is forgiven, as long as there is true repenting and a change in lifestyle" to justify the permanence in office of Priest Giselo and his wish to remain in functions within the parish.

 On January 27, at 9 o'clock in the evening, Bishop Carrilho stated, through his personal secretary, Priest Carlos Almada, in a press release, that Priest Giselo was to be removed from office in the parish of Monte and to be substituted by the canon Vítor Gomes.
 Despite being the removed from the parish, Bishop Carrilho stated in his press release that Father Giselo would to "...continue to exercise the pastoral ministry through some of the activities already entrusted to him in the area of communications [as director of Jornal da Madeira], and others that may be assigned to him".Bishop Carillho's decision and its timing polarized the public opinion in Madeira, specially in Monte where the vast majority of parishioners wished that Priest Giselo remain as their priest even after he had assumed the paternity of the child.
 Parishioners criticized and repudiated Bishop Carrilho's decision, calling it an inhumane decision.